ansys/ansys-sphinx-theme/doc/source/user_guide/autoapi.rst

     autoapi_own_page_level = "class"

-The above configuration will generate API documentation for your package in the ``src`` directory and place the generated files in the ``api`` directory.
-The generated files will be based on the ``ansys-sphinx-theme`` templates.
+The above configuration generates the API documentation for your package in the ``src`` directory and places the generated files in the ``api`` directory.
+These files are based on the ``ansys-sphinx-theme`` templates.
 If you want to customize some of the previous options, you can do so by modifying the configuration above.
-The main line of code to use the shipped templates is the following.
+The line of code declaring the desired set of templates is the following one:

 .. code:: python